nyilin/QcDM_Project/README.md

 Overview
 --------

-The QcDM (<ins>Q</ins>uality <ins>c</ins>are for <ins>D</ins>iabetes
+The QcDM (**Q**uality **c**are for **D**iabetes **M**ellitus) Project provides
-<ins>M</ins>ellitus) Project provides R-Shiny applications for generating
-glucometrics measures from point-of-care blood glucose data at three different units of analysis: patient-sample, patient-day, and patient-stay.
-The application facilitates convenient and flexible generation of glucometrics measures by providing user-friendly graphical user interfaces (GUIs) that runs in a browser on the user's desktop.
+R-Shiny applications for generating glucometrics measures from point-of-care blood glucose data at three different units of analysis: patient-sample, patient-day, and patient-stay.
+The application facilitates convenient and flexible generation of glucometrics measures by providing user-friendly graphical user interfaces (GUIs) that runs on the user's desktop or from a USB drive.

 The QcDM Project consists of two R-Shiny GUIs and an R package.
 The first GUI, QcDMconverter, processes raw glucose data files to conform to the data format